web-love/wp-router/readme.md

 * `patch(string $endpoint, middleware ...$middleware)`
 * `hook(string $method_verb, string $endpoint, middleware ...$middleware)`  - Use an already existing Wordpress endpoint.
 * **In development** `use(string $endpoint, middleware ...$middleware)` - Use middlewares on all verbs of that endpoint.

+### Troubleshooting and frequent errors
+* My endpoint is returning an error `Uncaught Error: Call to a member function get_matched_route()` - This means you have a hook that doesn't return an instance of WP_REST_Response after all the middlewares have been executed.
+See this guide section on how to properly hook on existing wordpress endpoints.

 ## Authors
 * Maxime Nadeau - *initial work* - [Weblove](http://weblove.ca)